Sk8ERxPiPE/RICtoPNG/README.md

+# How to download:
+Press the green "Code" button, click "Download ZIP", then extract the ZIP once it has downloaded.

 # How to use:
-Simply download and run the .jar file.
+Simply run the .jar file that was extracted from the ZIP.
 Click the button to select a .ric file, and press Convert to convert to .png. *The .png file will be saved in the same folder/location as the .ric file you just converted.*

 I hope you enjoy using this useful tool!